MrRobinOfficial/Guide-UnrealEngine/README.md

 * `uint64`- Represents an unsigned 64-bit integer
 * `float` - Represents a floating-point number, which is a real number with a fractional component
 * `double` - Represents a double-precision floating-point number, which has twice the precision of a float
-* `FName` - Represents a unique name (case-insensitive, and are stored as a combination of an index into a table of unique strings and an instance number.)
+* `FName` - Represents a unique [immutable](#immutable) name (case-insensitive, and are stored as a combination of an index into a table of unique strings and an instance number).
-* `FText` - Represents a localized string of characters
+* `FText` - Represents a localized [immutable](#immutable) string of characters.
+Primarily used for UMG and other kind of user interface.
-* `FString` - Represents a string of characters
+* `FString` - Represents a [mutable](#mutable) string of characters.
+Most expensive than `FName` and `FText`, but allow you to split, append, create substrings and manipulate the string.
 * `FVector` - Represents a 3D vector, which consists of three float values (X, Y, and Z).
 It is often used to represent positions, directions, and velocities in 3D space.
 * `FRotator` - Represents a rotation in 3D space, which consists of three float values (Pitch, Yaw, and Roll) that correspond to rotations around the X, Y, and Z axes, respectively
 * `FQuat` - Lorem Ipsum